GardenGroupUO/Adsorber/Documentation/source/Prelude_How_To_Run_Adsorber.rst

 2) Initial inputs for ``Adsorber``
 ==================================

-To begin, there are three inputs you will need to give to Adsorber.
+To begin, there are six inputs you will need to give to Adsorber.
 These are:

 * **part_to_perform** (*str.*): This variable indicates which Part of of Adsorber protocol you would like to perform.
 This is either ``'Part A'``, ``'Part B'``, or ``'Part C'``.
 * **cluster_or_surface_model** (*str.*): This tells ``Adsorber`` if you are wanting to adsorb atoms and clusters to the surface of a cluster or a surface model.
 If you are dealing with a cluster, set ``cluster_or_surface_model = 'cluster'``, else if you are dealing with a surface model, set ``cluster_or_surface_model = 'surface model'`` and make sure that your surface and vacuum point in the positive z direction.
 Also if you want to constrain any atoms in your model, this should be done in this file.